connorg45/instagram-unfollow-script/README.md

     ```

 20. You should see all of the people who are not following you back in the terminal now 😄.

+## Features

+- Easily identify users who are not following you back on Instagram.
+- Simple installation and usage process.
+- Works with Instagram data exported in JSON format.

 ## License